kittykatattack/learningPixi/README.md

 ### The code structure

 Open the `treasureHunter.html` file and you'll see that all the game code is in one big file.
-Here's birds-eye view of how all the code is organized.
+Here's a birds-eye view of how all the code is organized.

 ```